Social context and intention

 Having the intention to commit acts of ideologically based violence is an essential element in assessing the risk posed by individuals.
-The belief in an ideology without the simultaneous intention to use unlawful violence to achieve the desired goals reduces risk.
-This domain details on someone’s contacts with violent extremists, the willingness and intention to plan or take specific violent extremist action and the availability and development of violent extremist materials.
-All may fuel someone’s ability and commitment to engage in violent extremism.
+The belief in an ideology without the simultaneous intention to use unlawful violence or related action to achieve the desired goals reduces risk.